I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Before we move on, it’s useful to have a look at how Greek temple floor plans evolved over time (see above).

 A distyle in antis denotes a compact temple with the side walls extending to the front of the porch and terminating with two antae, the pediment being supported by two columns or sometimes caryatids.
-This is the earliest type of temple structure in the ancient Greek world.
+This is one of the earliest and simplest types of temple structure in the ancient Greek world.
 It evolved directly from the Mycenaean megaron, an earlier rectangular hall with a central room and front porch.

 This is from the Geometric (900-650 BC) to Archaic Period (800-480 BC).
 And a good example (shown above) is the Siphnian Treasury in Delphi (ca. 525 BC).

 The double anta temple extended an anta to both front and rear.
-This evolution dated from the Late Archaic to Classical period (ca. 510-323 BC), with the Temple of Hephaestus (ca. 449–415 BC) being a fine example.
+This evolution dated from the Late Archaic to Classical period (ca. 510-323 BC), with the Temple of Hephaestus (ca. 449–415 BC) being a good accessible example (although historians tend to quote it as fine example of a peripteral temple, one surrounded by a portico with columns).

 A tholos is a circular temple or sanctuary building surrounded by columns.
 The name comes from the Greek for conical roof or dome, and it is a form of building that was widely used in the Greco-Roman world.
 It is a round structure with a circular wall and a roof, usually built upon a couple of steps (a podium), and often with a ring of columns supporting a conical or domed roof.
 Generally, a peristyle is a continuous porch formed by a row of columns (a colonnade) surrounding the perimeter of a building or a courtyard.
 The Tholos of Delphi (ca. 380 BC) is a good example.